Biofeedback in Stress Management

 • hypoglycemia I(low blood sugar),

-• hormonal and/or biochemical imbalances,
+• hormonal and biochemical imbalances,

 • dehydration,